mpayancabrera/SportsQuiz/README.md

 # SportsQuiz
 SportsQuiz is an Android App.
-This project is part of the program Android scholarship from Udacity.
+The goal of this project is to put in practice the learned lessons from the Android program from Udacity.

 In this project, I have put in practice the use of different activities and views as Checkbox, radiobuttom, cardViews or the ratingBar.